DaedalicEntertainment/lua-coding-conventions/README.md

 ## 4. Functions

-4.1.
-Function names are lowercase and use underscores.
+4.1. _Function names are camelCase.
+If the function is designed to be part of the public interface of a class, its name is PascalCase._

 4.2.
 In general, use the [syntax shortcut for named functions](http://lua-users.org/wiki/FunctionsTutorial):